1964 in the Vietnam War: April

 At a meeting in Saigon, U.S. Ambassador Lodge proposed that the U.S. send a neutral interlocutor to Hanoi to present an ultimatum to North Vietnam to "call off" the VC.
 Canadian diplomat J. Blair Seaborn was later selected to undertake the mission after consultations between Canada and the United States.

 In Laos, the coalition government of Prince Souvanna Phouma was deposed by a right-wing military group, led by Brigadier General Kouprasith Abhay.
 Souvanna and other cabinet members were placed under house arrest and the Geneva Accords that had kept an uneasy peace with the left-wing Pathet Lao were on the verge of collapsing while U.S. Ambassador to Laos Leonard S. Unger was out of town.
 Unger rushed back to the Laotian capital of Vientiane and rushed to Souvanna's residence where, as one historian would later note, a "'Romeo and Juliet' scene took place, as Souvanna Phouma stood at a balcony on the second floor and expressed his desire to discontinue premiership, while Ambassador Unger stood on the ground begging him to continue to head the government."
 Assured of U.S. support for his government, Souvanna resumed his duties as Prime Minister and would remain Prime Minister in office until 1975.

+The VC attacked five outposts in Ba Tri district, four of them held, but two VC companies succeeded in capturing Huong Hoa Ha post where they took the wives and children of the defenders hostage.
+That act did not deter the ARVN, who retook the post.
+ARVN losses were 16 dead and 26 missing.
+The VC left behind 15 dead and intelligence estimated that they had evacuated at least 67 more casualties.